Australian Boat Race Rules

-- The conduct of the Race shall be the sole responsibility of the Umpire, who shall be appointed by the Convenor.
-The Umpire(s) shall be fully accredited under Rowing NSW and Rowing Australia auspices.
+- The conduct of the Race shall be the sole responsibility of the Umpire, who shall be appointed by the Convenor/Host University.
+The Umpire(s) shall be fully accredited under Rowing NSW, Rowing Victoria and/or Rowing Australia auspices.

 - Each crew must be in the vicinity of the start seven minutes before race time and submit to and obey the instructions of the Umpire and the Starter.